OkaNim/unit-converter/README.md

 In recognizing a unit in text or value, every 0-1 character before and after the unit and 0-3 characters between the component units are also matched by regular expression.<br>
 If the matched characters other than component units are all allowable, the matching will be accepted.<br>
 Else, excluded, because it is highly possiple not to be a unit.<br>
-The allowable characters are registered in allowable-char.<br>txt in /src/199_file/other-necessaries (empty and blanc characters and numbers (0-9) are automatically registered in executing the program).<br>
+The allowable characters are registered in allowable-char.txt in /src/199_file/other-necessaries (empty and blanc characters and numbers (0-9) are automatically registered in executing the program).<br>
-If a unit cannot be recognize, the matching may be excluded by the characters before and after the component units.<br>
+If a unit cannot be recognize, the matching may be excluded by the characters which are not registed in allowable-char.txt.<br>
-Try to register the characters in allowable-char.txt.<br>
+In the case, try to register them in the file.<br>